sunriselayer/gitbook/learn/sunrise/blob.md

 To mitigate this bottleneck, we will do these things:

 1. Abolishing the `BlobTx` type and changing the `MsgPayForBlob`
+1. User side execution of 2-dimension Reed Solomon encoding to generate the extended BLOB data
+1. Users directly uploading the shares of extended data to the storage network like IPFS, Arweave, etc.
+1. Users posting the tx with URI list of the shares of extended data to the Sunrise consensus network
-1. Introducing the field for storing the hash of 2-dimension Reed Solomon encoding in the `Header` message.
+1. Introducing the field for storing the merkle root of the list of extended data shares URI in the `Header` message.

-In this new design, `MsgPayForBlob` will include the field `string blob_uri`.
+In this new design, `MsgPayForBlob` will contain the URIs of extended data shares.
-The value is assumed to be the URI of the IPFS `"ipfs://[ipfs-cid]"`, and it will not be contained by `BlobTx` hence the blob data will not be on-chain of Sunrise.
+The value is assumed to be the URI of the IPFS `"ipfs://[ipfs-cid]"` or Arweave `"ar://[hash]"`, and it will not be contained by `BlobTx` hence the blob data will not be on-chain of Sunrise.

-When the block proposer is in the process of proposing a block, the proposer will download the blob data from the IPFS network and calculate the 2-dimension Reed Solomon encoding of the blob data.
-The customization of the block production process will be implemented by using the interface of ABCI.

-The hash of the 2-dimension Reed Solomon encoding will be stored in the `Header` message.
+In the consensus network, 2-dimension reed solomon encoding is not executed anymore.
+Only the merkle root of the list of extended data shares URI will be stored in the `Header` message.

 Ultimately it means that Data Availability Sampling will be done only for blob data off-chain, not the entire tx data in the block.
 Data Availability light nodes still can do Data Availability sampling only with downloading the block header and a few sizes of the data share of 2-dimension Reed Solomon encoding.